Damping of gravitational waves in f(R) gravity: Numerical solution of damping from neutrinos

-\subsection{Numerical solution of Damping from neutrinos}
+\section{Numerical solution of damping from neutrinos}

+In the previous section, we established the damping equations for $f(R)$ GW.
+In this section, we will investigate the damping of waves within the neutrino system, focusing on the effects of mass.

-Neutrinos are one of the fundamental Fermi particles participated the original Big Bang's weak and gravitational interactions.
-Since the positive and negative processes of the neutrino interaction before decoupling approach chemical equilibrium, neutrinos satisfy the equilibrium state distribution function in earlier universe.
-Weinberg's original study, as well as the majority of the early research, concentrated on the effect of three massless neutrinos.
-Recent cosmology investigations, nevertheless, have shown indications of departures from the traditional cosmological value of three effective neutrino degrees of freedom \cite{PhysRevD.84.123008}.
-Experiments on neutrino oscillations demonstrate that it has mass, which will have an effect on gravitational wave damping \cite{PhysRevD.86.013012}.
-The Landau damping phenomenon occurs when the $k$ of two modes are longer than the cosmic horizon $k_{eq}\equiv a(eq)H(eq)$ ($\tau_{eq}$ represents the time when the proportion of radiation and matter is the same).
-This section we focuses on the evolution of two modes as $f(R)=R+\al R^2$ enters the period of matter-radiation dominance.
-After the Fourier transform of the spatial part, \eqref{28}\eqref{29} becomes
+Neutrinos are fundamental Fermi particles that participated weak and gravitational interactions during the early stage of the Big Bang.
+Before decoupling, the interactions of neutrinos reached chemical equilibrium, leading neutrinos to follow an equilibrium state distribution function.
+Initially, Weinberg's original research focused on the effect of three massless neutrinos.
+Subsequently, recent cosmological development have suggested deviations from the traditional assumption of three effective neutrino degrees of freedom.
+Experimental evidence from neutrino oscillations confirms that neutrinos have mass, which could influence gravitational wave's damping.
+Therefore, we intend to explore the impact of neutrinos mass on the evolution of the modes.

+Additionally, the damping phenomenon occurs when the $k$ of two modes are longer than the cosmic horizon $k_{eq}\equiv a(eq)H(eq)$ ($\tau_{eq}$ represents the time when the proportion of radiation and matter are the same).
+During the radiation and matter dominated period, the energy density of the neutrinos are still mostly manifested as $a^{-4}$.
+Hence, with the increase of the scale factor $a(\tau)$, the damping effect induced by $\Pi_{ij}$ diminishes gradually.
+Meanwhile, as indicated by Eq. \eqref{40}, the emergence of collision term also gradually eliminates the contribution of the anisotropic tensor.